 This small, darling town located in rural Bedford County is full of holiday cheer and friendly faces.
 With only 691 residents, Saxton epitomizes the small towns featured in Hallmark movies.
 When festivities are held, it draws from the surrounding areas.
 The whole community comes together for Christmas in the Parkway.

-The town parkway is transformed into a winter wonderland decorated with sparkling lights, wreaths, garland, and the town Christmas tree is illuminated during the event.
-The military honor roll in the center of the parkway is decorated.
-Santa and Mrs. Claus are paraded through town and arrive at the event via a local fire engine decorated for Christmas.
+The town parkway is transformed into a winter wonderland decorated with sparkling lights, wreaths, and garlands, and the town Christmas tree is illuminated during the event.
+A tunnel of lights will again be one of the features of the parkway.

 7. Bradford